 - Overly defensive reactions: small feedback feeling like a personal attack.

 Spotting these patterns takes self-awareness.
-Strengthen that muscle with practical steps like journaling, mindful check-ins, or guided reflection on triggers and patterns.
+Strengthen that muscle with journaling, mindful check-ins, or guided reflection on triggers and patterns.
 See related guidance on how to be more self-aware.

-Ultimately, our pain often acts as a compass.
-It points directly to the parts of us that need attention and care, showing us where we have the greatest opportunity to grow.
+Ultimately, pain often acts as a compass.
+It points to parts of us that need attention and care, showing where we have the greatest opportunity to grow.

 Healthy Response vs Unresolved Hurt

-There’s a world of difference between the natural process of feeling hurt and the state of being stuck in it.
-One is a passing storm; the other is the climate you’ve learned to live in.
-Here are key differences:
+There’s a difference between the natural process of feeling hurt and the state of being stuck in it.
+One is a passing storm; the other is a climate you’ve learned to live in.
+Key differences:

 | Area of Life | Healthy Emotional Response | Sign of Unresolved Hurt |